 Williams was born with the Sun in Cancer, Moon in Pisces and Scorpio rising.
 Here we see the energy for emotional security (Sun in Cancer) along with the need to escape boundaries and connect with the imperceptible (Moon in Pisces).
 Add in the cover of his book – his Ascendant in Scorpio – and we have a man who instantly probes into the depth of anyone’s psyche…like it or not.
 With the ruler of his rising sign being Pluto in Leo conjunct communication Mercury he did this through his powerful ability to communicate as an entertainer.
 It’s no accident that this conjunction sits on top of his Midheaven (career, fame, honors).

 But what about his private life?
 The Moon in Pisces sits in his home and family sector and suggests a man who might have struggled with plenty of guilt and feelings of sadness.
 He possessed an overwhelming awareness into the family anger issues (Moon is trine a Mars-Uranus conjunction in Cancer in the 8th) that he yearned to escape from.
-It is all too easy for a Neptunian person (heavy Pisces, strong Neptune in the chart) to lean towards unhealthy escapist patterns like drug and alcohol addiction in an attempt to numb the feelings.
+It is all too easy for a Neptunian person (heavy Pisces, strong Neptune in the chart) to lean towards unhealthy escapist patterns like drug and alcohol addiction (check out Pacific Ridge a trusted alcohol rehab in Portland here) in an attempt to numb the feelings.
 After all, Williams felt TOO much at times.
 When he directed it into his imagination and art he was golden, but anytime he had a family situation arise, suddenly he was lost, sad…and guilty.

 The degree of his Moon in Pisces, Mars-Uranus in Cancer and Scorpio rising gives Williams a pattern called a Grand Trine in water signs.
 This is a gift in one sense because if you contain a planet in each sign of an element you’re endowed with special depth and abilities within that element.
 In this case, water…emotion.
 But there is also a curse with a Grand Trine.
 You can have too much of a good thing you know – and not be able to deal with it.
 Williams suffered with his emotional containment.
 He internalized his pain and suffered through many years of addiction, depression and ultimately with his own suicide.
 He may have hung himself but I’m sure that he drowned inside long before his physical death.